andrey-yantsen/plex-api.rs/README.md

 # Supported plex versions

 The codebase is regularly tested against three different PMS versions.
-The exact list of the releases is generated automatically for every test run, to keep up with all the recent PMS versions.
-We take every other minor release from the latest 6 stable releases.
+The exact list of the releases is generated automatically on a daily basis, to keep up with all the recent PMS versions.
+We take every other minor release from the latest 5 minor releases.
 At the moment the following versions are
 tested:

 <!-- plex releases list start -->